seancabahug/NearLink/README.md

 # NearLink
 Play with friends on a single computer using only your phones; no extra controllers needed!
-Our submission for the 2019 Congressional App Challenge.
+Winner in AZ-03 of the 2019 Congressional App Challenge!

 As of 11/1/2019, iOS has seen several issues in regards to this application; it is highly recommended to use Chrome on Android.